antouanbg/Bulgarian_Linguistic/docs/readme.md

 # Collection and resources for Bulgarian Corpus, Datasets and Models used in ASR, TTS or NLP tasks together with the links of corresponding tools/apps.
 You may find here publically available different Bulgarian datasets and models used for ASR, TTS, and NLP tasks together with open source tools and apps.
-I hope to publish also Multimedia Corpus of Spoken Bulgarian in different proffesional domains.

 If you are having a publically available dataset and would like to share with us please let me know.
 It will be updated frequently.
 So please star this repo!